tmobile/magentaA11y/_checklist-web/hint-help-error.md

 screenreader:
   name:  |
-    After the input label is read, the hint, help or error is read
+    After the input name, role and state is read, the hint, help or error is read
   role:  |
-    When it appears, an error is read automatically as an alert
+    When it appears dynamically, an error is read automatically

 gherkin-keyboard:
   - when:  |